Lambdara/verdandi/README.md

 # Verdandi

-Verdandi is a program to make a daily schedule
+Verdandi is a program to make a daily schedule implemented in Flask, implementing a REST API.

 ## Specification

-/Not fully implemented yet/
+*Not fully implemented yet*

 The default result is to retun a web page.
 If the `Accept` header is set to `application/json`, then it will return JSON instead.